wilki2021/tssbutil/README.md

 "outer" walk-forward loop.
 The example is entirely self-contained within the tssbutil, so running is as simple as:

     python.exe examples/outer_wf.py

-With not arguments, this will display the usage screen:
+With no arguments, this will display the usage screen:

     C:\tssbutil\examples>python outer_wf.py
     Not enough arguments to outer_wf!

     usage: outer_wf.py <year-start> <year-end>

     Performs an "outer" walk-forward analysis loop across a series of years per the command-line arguments.
 Each "inner" walk-forward